 An increase in your frame rate will also result in an increased amount of data.

-and the frame rate shouldn't be more than 60.
+and the frame rate shouldn't be more than 20 fps.

-BMP Although, bitmap or BMP files are are large and uncompressed, it takes little time to convert and process.
+BMP files.
+Although bitmap or BMP files are large and uncompressed, it takes little time to convert and process.